A Nasty Business

 “Where exactly does this road you’ve cleared go?” asks Jake.
 “Straight through to the far side of the ‘Briar?”

 Jerrold and the Companions have put a couple hours of walking between themselves and the site of the troll attack.
 The group has slipped into watchful silence for the most part, with Mathos occasionally pausing to ‘listen’ to their surroundings by resting his sensitive new tail on the ground and feeling for vibrations that might give away trolls or any other creatures approaching on foot.
 Thick foliage limits their vision to the small area of the cleared road ahead and behind.
 Between the towering trees, countless varieties of smaller, thin-trunked trees and bushes, hanging vines, and wide-leafed ground plants grow so lush and thick that the forest feels like one incredible looming organism on either side.
 The treetops overhead form a canopy that obscures the sky and leaves the forest floor below drenched in humid shade.
-The ground is becoming softer under their feet.
+The ground is becoming softer under their feet as they travel deeper.

 “Can’t say exactly where,” Jerrold replies gruffly.
 “Trade secret.
 Already shown you the road and the entrance.”
 He looks back over his shoulder at the swordarm.
 “Probably have to kill you after this is all done.”